Ali-E-K/Windows-TrustedInstaller-bypasser/README.md

 ```

 To troubleshoot errors, run the following command to keep the console open and examine the output
-(Some command prompts may not close even without the "debug" argument):
+(Sometimes the console may not close even without the "debug" argument):

 ```sh
 python main.py debug